Meet your audience

 A kind of exhibition, experience space with flavour tasting table, posters, totems, games for children and young people, stills with info, you name it...

-You end up in a container where you can buy the real stuff, after which you end up in the fancy bar where you can - obviously - drink cocktails and have a snack.
-In short, this I wanted to see.
+You end up in a container where you can buy the divine potion, after which you end up in the fancy bar where you can - obviously - drink cocktails and have a snack.
+In short, this is my thing.

 The target group

-This experience store is especially meant for cruise travellers who stop for half a day on the island and do not have the time to go to the country house, stroll in the city but also need to be approached.
-In this way, also they can enjoy the whole story.
+This experience store is especially meant for cruise travellers who stop for half a day on the island and don't have the time to go to the country house, stroll in the city but also need to be approached.
+This way, also they can taste the whole story as well.